- 551,580 hits

-In the most basic of terms, stage is the spread of cancer and grade is the aggressiveness of cancer.
+In the most basic of terms, stage is the spread or extent of cancer and grade is the aggressiveness of cancer.
 They are totally different things and an understanding is important as they are both critical to predict outcome (to a certain extent) and guide therapy.
 There is no correlation between the two, you can have the lowest grade with the highest stage (common in NETs).
 I’m also including information on something known as ‘differentiation’ as this is also a key point for NETs grading.

 As patients, we deal with many medical specialists during diagnosis and subsequent treatment.
 However, we rarely meet the pathologist who plays a critical role in the outcome.
 Precise diagnosis is what drives patient decisions and treatment.
 If the pathology is wrong, everything that follows could be incorrect as well.
 It’s a very important area.